Rajasthan: School principal arrested for deleting Ganesh Chaturthi posts from WhatsApp group

 The residents of the village had organised a protest seeking the removal of the principal from his post and his arrest.

-The Rajasthan Police has arrested the principal of a government school in the Kota district for allegedly deleting several posts about the Hindu festival of Ganesh Chaturthi from a group on the messaging application WhatsApp, India Today reported on Sunday.
+The Rajasthan Police has arrested the principal of a government school in Kota district for allegedly deleting several posts about the Hindu festival of Ganesh Chaturthi from a group on the messaging application WhatsApp, India Today reported on Sunday.

-Unidentified police officials said that the committee members of the Government Higher Secondary School in Latoori were part of a WhatsApp group that also included the residents of the village.
+Unidentified police officials said that the committee members of the Government Higher Secondary School in Latoori were part of a WhatsApp group that included the residents of the village.

 On Saturday, the principal of the school, Shafi Mohammad Ansari, allegedly deleted a message posted on the group by one of the residents on the occasion of Ganesh Chaturthi, the officials said.
 A similar message posted by a teacher around two hours later was also deleted by Ansari.